Cr4sh/openreil/README.md

 Data flow graph of final code after all optimizations:

 <img src="https://dl.dropboxusercontent.com/u/22903093/openreil/dfg_2.png" alt="OpenREIL Python API diagram" width="269" height="280">

+<m>REIL.CFGraph</m> is also has <m>optimize_all()</m> method that runs all available optimizations.

+Please note, that you need to specify <m>True</m> value for <m>keep_flags</m> argument of <m>CFGraph.eliminate_dead_code()</m> if you want to keep flag register values at function exit.

+It also will be necessary to say, that described optimizations was designed not for defeating code obfuscation or something, but rather for reducing amount of ineffective code produced by libopenreil translator.

 ### Handling of unknown instructions